 Secondary Adrenal Insufficiency

 Secondary adrenal insufficiency is adrenal hypofunction due to a lack of adrenocorticotropic hormone (ACTH).
-Symptoms are the same as for Addison disease, but there is usually less hypovolemia.
+Symptoms are the same as for Addison disease and include fatigue, weakness, weight loss, nausea, vomiting, and diarrhea, but there is usually less hypovolemia.
 Diagnosis is clinical and by laboratory findings, including low plasma ACTH with low plasma cortisol.
 Treatment depends on the cause but generally includes hydrocortisone.